Slavery in France: Re-introduction of slavery in the French colonies in 1802

 Napoleon re-introduced slavery in sugarcane-growing colonies through the Law of 20 May 1802.
 Slavery would be legal in French colonies until 1847.

 Second end of slavery in the French colonies

 In 1815, the Congress of Vienna declared its opposition to the slave trade.
 In 1818, the slave trade was banned in France.
 On July 18–19, 1845, the Mackau Laws were passed, which paved the way towards the abolition of slavery in France.

 On April 27, 1848, the Proclamation of the Abolition of Slavery in the French Colonies was made.
 The effective abolition was enacted with the Decree abolishing Slavery of 27 April 1848.

 The island of Martinique was the first French overseas colony where the decree actually came into force, on 23 May 1848.

 Gabon was founded as a settlement for emancipated slaves.

-The abolition wasn't strictly putted in place.
-Several french territories kept practicing slavery until 1904 as it is the case in Senegal or 1894 in Soudan.
+The abolition didn't extend to all colonies, though.
+Several French colonies, especially in West Africa, had a practice of domestic slavery ("esclavage de case"), which was maintained in some cases until the 20th century.
+This includes Soudan (until 1894) or Senegal until 1904.